North Korea's launches short-range missiles, complicating U.S. attempts to restart talks

 However, while the joint military drills are over, North Korea’s continued launches caused “strong concern”, South Korea’s National Security Council (NSC) said on Saturday.

 Trump said after the latest launches the United States has a good relationship with North Korea.
-“Kim Jong Un has been very straight with me,” Trump told reporters at the White House.
+“Kim Jong Un has been ... pretty straight with me,” Trump told reporters at the White House.

 North Korea has repeatedly criticised the mostly computer- simulated drills in recent weeks, as well as South Korea’s import of high-tech weapons such as F-35 stealth jets and the U.S. testing of its intermediate-range cruise missile as threatening and hindering dialogue.